mmuscarella/Sanger_16S/README.md

 + 2022: Convert to Python 3.9

 ## Contributors:
 [Mario Muscarella](http://muscarellalab.github.io/): Principle Investigator.
 Assistant Professor of Microbiology at the University of Alaska Fairbanks.
+[Amanda Stromecki](https://github.com/astromecki): Research Professional at University of Alaska Fairbanks.